emacsway/emacsway.github.io/_sources/en/django-framework.txt

 In this case, you have to either use third-party tools that will be discussed later, or use Raw-SQL.
 In any case, the details of implementation should be encapsulated within a query factory class.

-In my practice there was a case when it was necessary to implement a user search by pattern matching (LIKE '% keyword%') in the `admin panel <https://docs.djangoproject.com/en/1.11/ref/contrib/admin/>`__ using the user table joined with the table of profiles (using LEFT JOIN).
+In my practice there was a case when it was necessary to implement a user search by pattern matching (LIKE '% keyword%') in the `Django admin panel <https://docs.djangoproject.com/en/1.11/ref/contrib/admin/>`__ using the user table joined with the table of profiles (using LEFT JOIN).

 Moreover, the search criteria had to be combined with the OR condition, this leaded to a complete pass through the attached table for each row of the user table.
 There were several million MySQL database entries, and it worked very slowly.